Skip to main content

 4. Changing value of an ArrayList element

-1. Evaluate expression within set(index, value) which will be the index for the element to be replaced
+1. Determine the value of the first parameter in the set(<expression>, value) method call which will be the index for the element to be updated

 2. arrayListName.set(index, value) replaces the element at index with the specified value